The unique Al Thumama Stadium will become an iconic feature of Qatar's landscape, from the ground and the air.

 Weaving our culture into 2022

-The stadium's design is inspired by the gahfiya, a traditional woven cap worn for centuries by males in many Arab countries.
-In Qatar and surrounding countries, men wear the gahfiya beneath the ghutra (flowing cotton cloth) and agal (decorative black rope).
+The stadium's design is inspired by the gahfiya, a traditional woven cap worn for centuries by men in many Arab countries.
 The style and even the name of the gahfiya varies slightly from country to country, yet still binds Arab nations together through shared tradition.

 This spirit of a common regional heritage flows through the arena – and meets with a bold new vision for sporting venues.
 The intricate, thoughtful design of Al Thumama Stadium represents both the past and the future of not only Qatar – but the whole Arab world.